 Pacific Gas & Electric plans to install about 9.7 million smart meters on homes and businesses throughout its vast Northern California territory.
 So far, about 90 percent of all smart meters are installed, with deployment on track to be completed by the end of this year.

 It's unclear how many of PG&E's more than 6 million customers will pay to keep their old meter.
-Many smart meter opponents fiercely oppose having to pay to keep analog meters, and others say they
+Many smart meter opponents fiercely oppose having to pay to keep analog meters, and others say they cannot afford the fees.

 "Yes, we want the analog meters," said Sandi Maurer of Sebastopol, who opposes smart meters because of health concerns and does not have one.
 "But we are beyond mad about the fees.
 This is extortion.
 I'm being asked to pay for a meter that I already have."